-Each morning as we prepared leave for school, he would complain and protest, which turned into clinging to my leg for dear life.
+Each morning as we prepared leave for school, he would turn into a complaining child protesting his fate, which turned into clinging to my leg for dear life.

 I’d finally get him calmed down and into the car, but mid-way through the drive, the alligator tears would start.
 And by the time we arrived at the school, he was sobbing uncontrollably into his hands.